 SLBA is focused on providing information about student loan rights and responsibilities for borrowers and advocates.
 SLBA also seeks to increase public understanding of student lending issues and to identify policy solutions to promote access to education, lessen student debt burdens and make loan repayment more manageable.
 Learn more about us in the advocacy section, including SLBA reports, comments and testimony.
 We also represent a limited number of low-income clients in Massachusetts only and consult with advocates nationwide.

 Please understand that we do not provide legal advice about individual cases.
 We request that users first review the information on this site and e-mail only with general questions not answered here.
-This web site also includes links to other resources for those who seek individualized legal advice or other help not offered here.
+This web site also includes links to referral resources for those who seek individualized legal advice or other help not offered here.
 Borrowers should also check out the self-help packets in English and Spanish on important topics of interest.

 In order to keep the web site as straightforward as possible, we rarely list legal citations.
 Advocates and borrowers should consult NCLC’s publication Student Loan Law for relevant legal citations and case law.